New Ram City, Aries

 “Terra, can I speak to Olive alone for a moment?” his uncle pressed in a quiet voice.

 Terra’s brow furrowed, and her eyes narrowed.
 Olive recalled stories regaling her as ‘The Blaze of the North.’
+Terra Nova.
 There were legends about her time on the battlefield during the war.
-She had been younger, then.
-Lively.
-Scorching everything with a flick of her conductor.
-At least until the Tragedy.
+She had been younger then.
+Lively—at least until the Tragedy—scorching everything with a flick of her conductor.
 Briefly, Olive wondered if she’d do the same to him.
-But then she released Olive from her hold and peeled away.
-She placed one last hand at his cheek before pulling back and heading out the door.
+But then she released him from her hold, placing one last hand at his cheek before pulling back and heading out the door.

 “The guards told me it looked like you saw the arrow coming.”
 His uncle sat down at his bedside.
 “The arrow—it’s the only lead we have.”